dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 controller is actually going to try more than one speed.
 Feedback as to how long a given txop took to finish and the actual rate on completion would be better...

-## Testing multiple stations

-In the test data supplied me - it hadn't occurred to me to consistently use the rtt_fair_up tests as tests against 1,2 or 4 stations!

-I especially like the idea of using rtt_fair_up to test two stations, one slow, one fast.

-This test with the new code is actually pretty encouraging - the fast station has high throughput and low latency, the slow one, low throughput and high latency.

-{{< figure src="/flent/wifi/rtt_fair_on_wifi/encouraging_fast_slow.svg"
-title="Two stations at different rates" >}}

-If we can get to low throughput and low latency on the slow station, while keeping the other station fast, we're winning.

 ## Why reducing latency matters